 In addition to continuing students, Reed meets the full demonstrated institutional need of all first-year and transfer students who demonstrate need and who meet all admission and financial aid application deadlines.
 Reed’s financial aid program includes federal, state, and institutional resources.
-Financial aid may be in the form of grants, loans, and student employment.
+Financial aid may be in the form of grants, loans, and student work.
 The details of these funds are described in the following sections.
 All applicants should pay particular attention to the deadlines under the heading “Applying for Aid.”

 Grant, loan, and scholarship funds at Reed College are disbursed to the student twice each academic year.
 One-half of the award will be credited to the student’s account in the business office at the beginning of fall semester and one-half at the beginning of spring semester, unless stated otherwise in the award offer.
 Outside scholarships will also be disbursed half in the fall and half in the spring, unless the donor specifically requests a different disbursement schedule.
 Fall-only or spring-only students will receive one disbursement rather than two.